edwiny/progref/python/python_basics.md

 **Methods with return values**

 `l.pop(index)` - removes an element and returns it.
 By default the index is -1 so last item is removed, but pop(0) will remove the first item.
-`l.index(item)` - returns index of given element or throw exception `l.copy()` - returns shallow copy.
+`l.index(item)` - returns index of given element or throw ValueError exception

+`e in list` - same as index, no exception
+`l.copy()` - returns shallow copy.
 Composite elements will get a reference copied.